suryapratapsinghsuryavanshi/solverjs/README.md

     // The output is : true

 ### phoneExtractor
-The phoneExtractor takes string as argument ,find the phone number in stirng and return phone number.
+The phoneExtractor takes string as argument, find the phone number in stirng and return phone number.

     console.log(solverjs.phoneExtractor('this is no. +910011223344'));
     // The output is : +910011223344